acse-ota19/acse-9-independent-research-project-LCS18/README.md

 * data_augmentation.py: Custom transforms for data augmentation in object detection.
 * ml.py: Main code for training.
 Needs a dataset as input (loaded using the CustomImageTensorDataset class).
 Uses all the previously mentioned files to train a model.
 Outputs a .pt file.
 * compute_toto.py: Main code to perform predictions using a trained model on videos available on Dataiku.
 Used on Dataiku (https://www.dataiku.com/ for more information about the data platform).
 Inputs: videos.
 Outputs: dataframe (table as .csv or .xls)
+(A slightly modified version is now available to perform parallelisation on the Dataiku Data Platform.)
 * yt-loading-and-predicting.ipynb: Gets the results of prediction for public data downloaded from Youtube.
 Can plot the corresponding frame and its predicted boxes (detected people).

 #### For data preparation